FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 C
 ```

-**Question 169: What does it imply when we say a dynamical system is observed partially?**
+**What does it imply when we say a dynamical system is observed partially?**
 - A) It implies complete observation of all variables and interactions within the system.
 - B) Observations are limited to a subset of the system's variables, not capturing the entire state.
 - C) It means observations are made continuously without any interruption.